thundercool/elasticsearch/README.md

 # Elasticsearch
 Elastic Search Sample Application Using Spring Data JPA and Spring Data Elastic Search.

-As we are using inbuilt functionality of elastic search in spring, we do  not require external application running elastic search engine.
+We are using inbuilt elastic search of spring, we do  not require external elastic search engine application to be running .

 # Requirement
 1. Java 1.8 and above updated jre path